Ultrarunners’ Heat Acclimation Cheat Sheet

 These maintenance sessions also partially mitigate the ~2.5 percent per day decay in heat acclimation mentioned previously.
 Additionally, we know that repeated exposure to hot environments have an additive effect.
 So, you might get a slightly better adaptation from this protocol.
 The downside of this protocol is that the first acclimation period (about six weeks out from an event) may coincide with heavy and important training.
 If this is the case for you, consider protocol #1 so you are not adding so much stress all at the same time.

-While the summer might be winding down, hot weather races will continue.
+This summer promises to be a hot one and more ultramarathons are being run in extreme temperatures each year.
 Research and practice always drive our understanding of effective training interventions, and heat acclimation is one area where the convergence of these two is necessary to achieve best results.
 Regardless of when your next hot weather race is, keep this cheat sheet handy so that you can utilize it for your best performance.

 I started visiting a sauna today with the intention of going 1-2 times per day leading up to the match since I had so little time.
 But according to your article that could be very dangerous and the exhaustion the sauna imparts on my body could hurt my performance more than help.
 In my dire situation for this match, what would be your advice?